 The high mansard roof greets visitors from afar.
 The tightly structured, richly painted facade is in perfect harmony.
 The foyer on the ground floor was supported on both sides by four strong pillars to provide a view of the Great Garden.
 A spacious staircase, preserved in its original form, leads to the upper floor with a surprisingly stately ballroom, which is crowned by lavish stucco and a large ceiling painting.

-Today, guided tours in historical costumes, concerts, events and rooms for weddings are offered.
-In addition, a tourist information point (outpost of the Grimma city information office) awaits you in the Kössern hunting lodge, which is located directly on the Mulde cycle path.
+Today, guided tours in historical costumes, concerts, events, and wedding venues are offered.
+A tourist information point is also available at the Kössern Hunting Lodge, located directly on the Mulde Cycle Path.

 Good to know